ray-project/ray/doc/source/rllib/rllib-dev.rst

 Contributing Fixes and Enhancements
 -----------------------------------

-Feel free to file new RLlib-related PRs through `Ray's github repo <https://github.com/ray-project/ray/pulls>`__.
+Feel free to file new RLlib-related PRs through `Ray's github repository <https://github.com/ray-project/ray/pulls>`__.
-The RLlib team is very grateful for any external help they can get from the open-source community.
-If you are unsure about how to structure your bug-fix or enhancement-PRs, create a small PR first, then ask us questions within its conversation section.
+The RLlib team is very grateful for any external help they can get from the open source community.
+If you are unsure about how to structure your bug-fix or enhancement-PRs, create a small PR first, then ask questions within its conversation section.
 `See here for an example of a good first community PR <https://github.com/ray-project/ray/pull/46317>`__.

 Contributing Algorithms
 -----------------------

 These are the guidelines for merging new algorithms into RLlib.
-We distinguish between two levels of contributions: As an `example script <https://github.com/ray-project/ray/tree/master/rllib/examples>`__
+Two levels of contributions are distinguished: As an `example script <https://github.com/ray-project/ray/tree/master/rllib/examples>`__
-(possibly with additional classes in other files) or as a fully-integrated RLlib Algorithm in `rllib/algorithms <https://github.com/ray-project/ray/tree/master/rllib/algorithms>`__.
+(possibly with additional classes in other files) or as a fully integrated RLlib Algorithm in `rllib/algorithms <https://github.com/ray-project/ray/tree/master/rllib/algorithms>`__.

 * Example Algorithms:
     - must subclass Algorithm and implement the ``training_step()`` method
-    - must include the main example script, in which the algo is demoed, in a CI test, which proves that the algo is learning a certain task.
+    - must include the main example script, in which the algorithm is demoed, in a CI test, which proves that the algo is learning a certain task.
-    - should offer functionality not present in existing algorithms
+    - should offer one or more features not present in existing algorithms

 * Fully integrated Algorithms have the following additional requirements:
-    - must offer substantial new functionality not possible to add to other algorithms
+    - must offer substantial new feature not possible to add to other algorithms
     - should support custom RLModules
     - should use RLlib abstractions and support distributed execution
     - should include at least one `tuned hyperparameter example <https://github.com/ray-project/ray/tree/master/rllib/tuned_examples>`__, testing of which is part of the CI